lukfor/lukfor.github.io/_posts/2014-11-9-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: "You're up and running!"
+published: true
 ---

-This is the first post of my personal blogg.
+This is the first post of my personal bloggg.